zebrask/MvsxPackBuilder/README.md

 ## Installation
 Simply unzip a release somewhere in your computer.
-You can find a special binary here: [https://github.com/zebrask/MvsxPackBuilder/blob/main/PackBuidler.zip](https://github.com/zebrask/MvsxPackBuilder/releases/tag/0.9.3.2)
-It is a special release with sorting for every name of games.
+You can find a special binary  [here](https://github.com/zebrask/MvsxPackBuilder/releases/tag/0.9.3.2) It is a special release with sorting for every name of games.
 It works for Windows 11 and MS Dot net 7.